 Living in London can be exhausting and the last thing on your mind during weekends id to clean and scrub, and dust.
-Alas, it is inevitable, you do need to have a clean home in order to have a healthy body.
+Alas, it is inevitable, you do need to have a clean home to have a healthy body.
 But how to tidy the house without wasting all day in the company of the vacuum machine?
 Our professional cleaners decide to combine forces and help all those unfortunate soles that are tired of spending all their energy on cleaning.
 Hopefully, the following advice will brighten your day and your home.

-Multitasking is Every Cleaner’s Best Friend
+Multitasking Is Every Cleaner’s Best Friend

 When having to clean a whole house every professional knows this is not a job that needs to be taken lightly.
 That is why usually in the home will arrive one or two teams that will divide all the task among themselves.
 When you clean your home, at best, you can depend on your spouse or your kids.
-In order to clean everything for a couple of hours, you need to learn to multitask.
+To clean everything for a couple of hours, you need to learn to multitask.
 Here are the basic rules:

 - You don’t need to clean every room one by one.
 There are different things that you can do in each one.